Rebalancing requests are a special type of distribution orders.

-- REBALANCING_BURNOUT_THRESHOLD:If the excess inventory will be consumed and disappear within the “burn out” time window, no rebalancing request will be created.
+- REBALANCING_BURNOUT_THRESHOLD:If the excess inventory will be consumed and disappear within the “burn up” time window, no rebalancing request will be created.

-The above instance contains the results of the plan in the Distribution Orders tab.
+The above Excel file contains the results of the plan in the Distribution Orders tab.

 In this example, we have defined :